funkornaut001/coqinu-rug-cleaner/NOTES.md

 In compoents/scaffol-eth/rainbowkitconnectwalletbutton I put the logic for validateAddress.
 Once a user connects a wallet it will send the api request with that wallet and if the wallet is blocked it will redirect the user to the pages/blockedPage.

 ToDo: API calls 4 times - see if there is a way to get it to 1.
 Then if a wallet is blocked you should black list it?
 Or log it out.
 Or never allow the user to visit a page where they could interact with the contract.

+Made the worthless home page, removed some fluff from header/footers, created harvesterc20 & 1155 comoents and put them plus harvest 721 into one page